What Are My Legal Rights When Fired from a Job?

 If your employer has violated the terms of your severance agreement, or you need clarification on what you’re entitled to under a severance package, consider speaking with an employment law attorney about your situation.

-If your job has been terminated and you’re concerned that your employee rights have been violated—whether from wrongful termination or because you haven’t received benefits you’re entitled to by law or contract—consider speaking with an attorney.
+If your job has been terminated and you’re concerned that your legal rights have been violated, whether from wrongful termination or because you haven’t received benefits you’re entitled to by law or contract, consider speaking with an attorney.

-In searching for a lawyer, “I think that a consumer should look at the attorney’s track record and research that lawyer to see if they’ve handled the type of cases that they are seeking help for,” she adds.
+In searching for an employment lawyer, “I think that a consumer should look at the attorney’s track record and research that lawyer to see if they’ve handled the type of cases that they are seeking help for,” she adds.

 What do I do next?